 One aspect that must be observed in hiring a service of Data Center, is the type of access (co-location) that the user will have from the server service provider.
 The type of access will be defined by which the server will be accessed if necessary.

-If the co-location is hired, the access is done by employees of the provider, locally.
+If the co-location is hired, the access is done by employees of the data center service provider, locally.
 If the co-location is remote, access is done through remote control software that will be chosen by the user.
 In this case the application is installed on the remote access server by staff of the service provider.
 Eventually one or more tools may need maintenance or there may be a need to install new applications.
 In such cases, the user must request the service provider to arrange whatever is necessary for the operation.
 While hosting the server, the user signs a term stating the legality of all software installed on your server.

 One can observe that through co-location (location of a server’s unique user, installed and operated in the structure of the provider), the user can benefit from a range of resources.
 A co-location provides high scalability, ie in case of a need for expansion of services or equipment, it can be done immediately, monitored 24 hours a day, 7 days a week (24X7), backup, optimization of costs operation and maintenance, network with high availability and load balancing.

-Criteria For Site Selection:
+Criteria For Site Selection of Data Center:

 • Being close to points of presence to access networks of optical fiber enabling the connection of two different trunks.